-The Congregational Assessment is an online tool to help you better understand how your faith community approaches conversation or discernment about LGBTQIA+ inclusion and to determine how ready it is to engage in this holy work.
+The Faith Community Assessment is an online tool to help you better understand how your faith community approaches conversation or discernment about LGBTQIA+ inclusion and to de-termine how ready it is to engage in this holy work.

-ReconcilingWorks.org/Congregational-Assessment
+ReconcilingWorks.org/Faith-Community-Assessment

-Each of the Core Team members should complete the Congregational Assessment individually and then gather as the Core Team to discuss the results.
-Note: when taking the Congregational Assessment try to answer the questions in a realistic, rather than aspirational way, to get the most accurate result possible.
+Each of the Core Team members should complete the Faith Community Assessment individually and then gather as the Core Team to discuss the results.
+Note: when taking the Faith Community Assessment try to answer the questions in a realistic, rather than aspirational way, to get the most accurate result possible.
 Having a lower score is not a judgment on the faith community, but a sign that your journey will take a different pace than you had originally expected.
+If taken online, results are not shared without permission.